willpatterson/TCPSProxy/README.md

 # TCP Splitting Proxy (TCPSProxy) README

 TCPSProxy splits a TCP connection between a set of servers.
-TCPSProxy is currently in early development and should not be used inany production envrionment.
+TCPSProxy is currently in early development and should not be used in any production envrionment.

 ## Background